PyJive workshop: stability of a house-shaped frame#

 Geometrically nonlinear elastic analysis#

-The next step is to perform geometrically nonlinear elastic anlaysis.
-You can take the input file from the linear-elastic analysis and overwrite one of the entries in the notebook.
+The next step is to perform geometrically nonlinear elastic analysis.
+Again, a new input file could be a good idea.
 How do the results compare to the results from linear buckling analysis (in terms of buckling load and buckling mode)?

 props = pu.parse_file('house-nonlin.pro')